Monash-HPR/InductionChallenge/README.md

 You may as well start memorising the line above, because you will be typing it a lot!

 If your terminal was filled with friendly compiler statements, you're good to go.
-(FATAL ERROR, MISSING DEPENDENCY, and things to that effect aren't very friendly fyi)
+(FATAL ERROR, MISSING DEPENDENCY, and things to that effect aren't very friendly)

 ## Tips
 Before we get to the maths, take a moment to read some of these tips.